The-R4V3N/DataIntegrity-Security_Project/README.md

 - **Build the Project:**
 Execute `platformio run` in the server directory to compile the project.
-Or use the Terminal command `cmake .. && make` build directory.

 ### Execute

 -**Run the Project:**
 Execute `platformio run --target upload` to upload the compiled code to the Olimax ESP32-EVB board.
-Or use the Terminal command `./server` in the build directory.

 ### Desktop Client and Server